Msrevalli/FastAPI/README.md

   - ReDoc: `http://127.0.0.1:8000/redoc`

 ---

-Exactly!
-You nailed it 👏 FastAPI uses **Python type hints** not just for *developer support*, but also for *runtime behavior*.
-Let’s break down what you mentioned with real-world context and examples.
+FastAPI uses **Python type hints** not just for *developer support*, but also for *runtime behavior*.
+Let’s break down with real-world context and examples.

 ---